hinance/hinance/README.md

 On the generation stage a list of changes is converted into a human-readable report.
-Changes are split into categories, the actual changes are displayed in comparison with the planned budget, validation is performed and validation errors are displayed.
+Changes are categorized, the actual changes are displayed in comparison with the planned budget, validation is performed and validation errors are shown.

 ### Categorizing Changes